-The study is currently running in Belgium, Croatia, France, Germany, Italy, the Netherlands, Republic of Ireland, and the United Kingdom.
-Recruitment of participants is underway in 52 CAMHS clusters that fit the inclusion criteria below (October 2015 - December 2016, with last inclusions in January 2017).
-Face-to-face meetings with clinical and managerial leads were arranged at those sites that expressed an interest and the study explained in detail.
+The study is currently running in Belgium, Croatia, France, Germany, Ireland, Italy, the Netherlands, and the UK.
+Recruitment of participants is underway in 52 CAMHS clusters that fit the inclusion criteria below (October 2015-December 2016, with last inclusions in January 2017).
+Face-to-face meetings with clinical and managerial leads were arranged at those sites that expressed an interest and the study was explained in detail.
 Signed site agreements or equivalent were obtained from participating sites prior to the start of the study.
 The majority of sites received no funding from the EU grant (no 602442) for taking part in the study.
 However, two German recruiting sites received payments under subcontract to facilitate recruitment.